 Like Masters in Management, postgraduate programs on financial issues are offered as fulltime and part-time programs.
 Fulltime programs ususally require one or two years.
 Part-time programs are offered on weekend courses or in modular tracks and usually take about double the time as the regular program the university or school offers.
 Almost every program requires exams to wrap it up – though the testing can be dispersed over the course of the program.
 To see whether the program also demands a thesis (some universities offer a non-thesis degree), it is best to check with the university in consideration.

 As a postgraduate degree program, the Master of Finance requires a bachelor’s degree though this does not necessarily have to include a major in finance or economics.
-Within our MIM-Compass research, we found that only 25% of all Masters of Finance require a business or economics related bachelor degree (please use our search-engine and its filter "entry requirements" to identify programs with or without these requirements).
+Within our MIM-Compass research, we found that only 25% of all Masters of Finance require a business or economics related bachelor degree.

 Almost every university also requires the Graduate Management Admission Test (GMAT) which tests analytical and English language capacities.